by Dr. Paul C. Eck and Dr. Lawrence Wilson

 2. A wholesome diet of natural foods appropriate for one's oxidation type and digestive ability.

-nucleoproteins and other specific nutritional factors to help rebuild the
+specific nutritional factors to help rebuild the adrenal glands.

 However, depending on the test results, all of the above supplements and even some excellent natural foods such as good quality fats, may be harmful, at least until other mineral patterns are resolved first.
 This is extremely important.